 Anxiety is an entirely normal emotion that everyone experiences from time to time, such as in the run up to exams or a job interview.
-But when anxiety becomes much more severe, it can take over your parts of your consciousness and begin to interfere with everyday life.
+But when anxiety becomes much more severe, it can take over parts of your consciousness and begin to interfere with everyday life.

 Conditions under the anxiety umbrella include: